Organ donation can be a wonderful, life changing experience for all involved, although the need for care remains important.

 A 2019 international dermatology conference saw a presentation which enhanced current views and data, on skin cancer occurrence in transplant patients.

 Depending on individual factors, squamous cell carcinoma on the body can be between 65 and 250 times more likely, basal cell carcinoma 10 times, melanoma up to 8 times, rare conditions such as merkel cell carcinoma 70 times as high.

 Improvements in transplant procedures and immunosuppressive medication have brought more transplants, along with improved survival rates.
-In almost every way this is good news, the fact remains that patients have a few extra risks.
+In almost every way this is good news, the fact remains that patients have extra risks.

 The origin for the majority of these is a lifelong requirement to suppress the immune system, which amongst other issues, reduces defence against skin cancer.

 Skin cancer screening is a good idea for most of us, more so for transplant patients, with increased likelihood of skin tumours appearing.
 They account for 40% to 50% of all post transplant malignancies and tend to be more aggressive.